IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/02_igScheduler_Configure_Views.md

 ## Month View

-This topic explains how data is presented in the XamScheduler's month view.
+This topic explains how data is presented in the igScheduler's month view.

 ### Required Background